r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 In many cases, a BSOD is a more serious form of an unhandled exception, but instead of a program doing something it should not and crashing back to Windows, it is Windows *itself* doing something it should not.
 Unlike a game, which has Windows to fall back on when it crashes, Windows has no fallback.
 There is nowhere to crash to, and the only option is to crash the computer entirely.

-While these errors are very frustrating and can often seem random or pointless, it is very important to note that BSOD's do not occur for no reason.
+While these errors are very frustrating and can often seem random or pointless, it is very important to note that BSODs do not occur for no reason.
 Windows, for all its faults, handles errors very effectively.
 If an error happens in such a way that Windows cannot handle it, Windows forces itself to enter a ***Blue Screen of Death*** to avoid sending improper instructions that may cause damage to any hardware, corrupt data, or breach the system's security measures.

 ## What causes a BSOD?